brettz9/shim/README.md

 example in `shims.html`).

-Notice that the following example also demonstrates an ability to add an ampersand (`@`) immediately after the variable name in order to specify a (differently-named) module.
+Notice that the following example also demonstrates an ability to add an alias (via an ampersand (`@`) immediately after the variable name) in order to specify a (differently-named) module.
 This may be especially useful in cases where there may be multiple shim groups one may wish to load on a given variable (as opposed to just multiple shims), such as when seeking to load both the `Array` class methods (e.g., `Array.isArray`) as well as Array generics.
 Multiple groups are desirable here because